raphodn/db-viewer/README.md

 ### Future Improvements

-- Clean data beforehand
-	- remove NULL rows
-	- decide if NULL values for the chosen column should be taken into account or not
 - Performance
 	- in the final step, it takes between 3 to 5 seconds to compute the data
 	- this time delay comes mostly from the SELECT query (2-3 seconds minimum)